NS2CDT/ns2_beta/README.md

             - No Damage Falloff.
     - HMG
         - Reload time is now 3.5 seconds (down from 5 seconds)
+        - Decreased clip size to 100 (from 125)
     - Flamethrower
         - Removed energy damage (1 energy per hit)
     - Mines